Haiti

 Export Products

 Haiti's main export products are articles of apparel and clothing, which account for about 90% of overall exports.
-Other export goods include live fish (eels), essential oils and fruits (guavas, citrus fruits, and melons).
+Other export goods include essential oils, headgear, and fruits (guavas, citrus fruits, and melons).

 Trade Partners

-The most important trading partners for Haiti are the US and China.
-The US is by far the most important export market for Haitian products, around 82% of products go to the US market.
-Looking at imports, China and the US are the most imprtant trade partners with shares, 25.5% and 24.5% respectively.
+The most important trading partners for Haiti are the US, China and Indonesia.
+The US is by far the most important export market for Haitian products, around 81% of products went to the US market in 2023.
+Looking at imports, China and the US are the most important suppliers with shares of 23% and 22%. respectively.

 Economic Structure